With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Megalodon went extinct millions of years ago, probably due to changing global climate conditions, increased competition for a dwindling food supply, or a combination of both.
 So what makes us think megalodon could still be alive today?

 Every now and then there is a report of a monster shark, bigger than one we currently know of.
 We know a typical great white shark is around sixteen feet in length, with the record being around twenty-one feet.
 So how then do we explain reports of 40-foot great whites and bigger?

 These tales have been told as long as men have gone to sea.
 In recent times, anglers have reported possible Megalodon encounters in the Sea of Cortez and other areas where the ocean is deep and hard to explore.

 Does this mean there is still a relic population of Megalodon somewhere in the deepest parts of the ocean?

 Thousands of years ago, in Asia, there lived a massive ape called Gigantopithecus Blacki.
-It stood teen feet tall, and weighed a thousand pounds or more.
-Researchers think it was something like a large orangutan, and would have lived on bamboo and other vegetation.
+It stood ten feet tall and weighed a thousand pounds or more.
+Researchers think it was something like a large orangutan and would have eaten bamboo and other vegetation.

-The only evidence that exists of this monster is fossilized teeth and jaw fragments, so there is great deal of guessing as to its real size and anatomical specfics.
+The only evidence that exists of this monster is fossilized teeth and jaw fragments, so there is a great deal of guessing as to its real size and anatomical specifics.
 Some researchers think it was bipedal, while others say it must have moved on all fours like a gorilla.